 A while back, a reader emailed me and asked if I knew of a substitute for cream of mushroom soup.
-She wanted to make a recipe that called for it, but didn’t know of any clean eating substitutions.
+She wanted to make a recipe that called for it but didn’t know of any clean eating substitutions.
 The only substitution I could think of was simply a clean eating version of the soup.
 So I tried several times on my own before converting an old family recipe.
 There’s something to be said for not reinventing the wheel!

 But until then, I strongly suggest making a batch of this ahead of time.
 (Pot Pies are so much easier when you simply combine a bunch of ingredients that are already ready to go!)
 Having a batch of this in the freezer, especially with fall and winter coming at us fast is simply a very smart idea!

-Clean Eating Cream Of Mushroom
+Cream Of Mushroom Soup Recipe

-- 2 teaspoons olive oil
+- 2 tsp. olive oil

-- 1/4 cup whole wheat pastry flour (Use cornstarch if you need gluten free)
+- ¼ cup whole wheat pastry flour (Use cornstarch if you need gluten free)

 - 1 tbsp. balsamic vinegar

 - Sauté the mushrooms in the oil.
 This is a very small amount of oil for one pound of mushrooms.
 But if you keep the heat low, the mushrooms will release their own moisture and before you know it you'll have a bunch of water in the pan that won't allow them to burn.
 Just get the pan hot over high heat and then immediately turn to low heat.
 Stir frequently.

 - When the liquid comes out of the mushrooms, add the balsamic vinegar.
 Then, the flour, which will soak up all the liquid pretty quickly.